rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 #### Attacks

--   Postmodernism, Social construction
+-   Postmodernism and social construction
-    -   "Man is the measure of all things" - Protagoras
     -   Gorton, W.A.
 (2010).
 [The philosophy of social science: Criticisms of naturalism.](http://www.iep.utm.edu/soc-sci/#H2) *Internet Encyclopedia of Philosophy*.
 -   "The Science Wars"
     -   Kofman, A. (2018).
 [Bruno Latour, the post-truth philosopher, mounts a defense of science.](https://www.nytimes.com/2018/10/25/magazine/bruno-latour-post-truth-philosopher-science.html) *New York Times*.